Dieppe Raid: Role of Louis Mountbatten

-COHQ proposed flanking landings that would take Dieppe in a pincer movement, Home Forces argued for a frontal attack as, within the 15 hour window of the raid, the flank attacks would not have enough time to achieve success.
+COHQ proposed flanking landings that would take Dieppe in a pincer movement, but Home Forces argued for a frontal attack as, within the 15-hour window of the raid, the flank attacks would not have enough time to achieve success.
 At meetings Mountbatten argued that it was sufficient for the raid to show that the tactics would have worked, Montgomery countered that if the raid did not take Dieppe it would be seen as a failure.
 An initial heavy bombardment from the air was approved (despite concerns about civilian casualties) then rescinded due to army opinion that wreckage would block streets for the tanks and RAF belief that most of the bombs would end up in the sea or inland.
 Mountbatten pressed for the firepower of a battleship for bombardment in lieu of bombing but neither this nor cruisers was permitted.
 Equally, Combined Operations' proposed assault force of marines and commandos was passed over in favour of untried Canadian troops.